in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 }
 ```

+## Executing the HTTP POST Operation Using Postman

-The image below demonstrates how we may do this Http POST Operation with Postman, my preferred tool for running rest services.
-Make sure you choose raw under the Body tab.
-Choose JSON from the dropdown menu.
-Copy and paste the above request into the body.
+The image below demonstrates how to perform this POST operation using Postman — my preferred tool for testing REST services.

+Steps to follow:
+1. Go to the **Body** tab in Postman.
+2. Select **raw**.
+3. From the dropdown menu, choose **JSON**.
+4. Copy and paste the JSON request (shown above) into the body.
+5. Click **Send** to execute the POST request.

+If successful, the server will return a **201 Created** status along with the location of the newly created resource in the response headers.

 The URL we use is http://localhost:8080/students/Student1/courses.